OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Advanced/Firmware-Flashing-Web-Recovery.md

 ![ethernet-flash-web-page](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/ethernet-flash-web-page.png)

-When you see that you file is successfully added, hit the `Update!` button and you will see the following output in your serial scree:
+When you see that you file is successfully added, hit the `Update!` button and you will see the following output in your serial screen:

 ![ethernet-flash-start-process](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/ethernet-flash-start-process.png)

 This will take several minutes to reflash and reboot your device.
-Once it is done, you will `Onion Omega Logo` and the version number.
+Once it is done, you will see `Onion Omega Logo` and the version number.

 ![ethernet-flash-end-process](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/ethernet-flash-end-process.png)